-PD Biographical Sketch (download template): As part of his/her user profile, the PD should provide a biographical sketch that describes his or her education and training, professional experience, awards and honors, and publications and/or the involvement in health education programs relevant to cancer prevention and/or service delivery.
-The PD biographical sketch is a part of the PD's user profile and will automatically be incorporated into the application.
-The PD should NOT provide an additional biosketch as part of the application.
+PD/Co-PD(s) Biographical Sketch (download template): As part of his/her user profile, the PD/Co-PD(s) should provide a biographical sketch that describes his or her education and training, professional experience, awards and honors, and publications and/or the involvement in health education programs relevant to cancer prevention and/or service delivery.
+The PD/Co-PD's biographical sketch is a part of the PD/Co-PD's user profile and will automatically be incorporated into the application.
+The PD/Co-PD(s) should NOT provide an additional biosketch as part of the application.